POLICE BRIEFS: Warrants lead to three weekend arrests

 A red Triumph motorcycle was reported stolen from the 300 block of 19th Street NW at 11:28 a.m.
 Sunday.
 The complainant reported the motorcycle was stolen from his yard sometime between 8 a.m. and the time it was reported.
 The incident is under investigation.

-Calls for service: Paris police responded to 239 calls for service and arrested nine people during the weekend.
+Paris police met with a complainant of a fraud in the lobby of the police department at 9:44 p.m.
+Monday.
+The complainant reported they had let a known person use their debit card to make a purchase at a store and later found that there were 13 fraudulent transactions where the card was used on a gaming site.
+The incident is under investigation.

-The Texas Secretary of State’s Office is auditing November 2020 elections in Collin, Dallas, Harris and Tarrant counties, a move that came hours after former President Donald Trump asked for an election audit bill to be added to a special legislative session agenda.
-Officials at the county, state and federal levels all say there is no evidence of widespread voter fraud in Texas.
-Do you believe the audit is necessary?
+Calls for service: Paris police responded to 239 calls for service and arrested 12 people during the weekend through Monday.

 (0) comments